Competing orders in the honeycomb lattice $t$-$J$ model

-Fig. \ref{fig:2}(b) shows the energy comparison for three competing uniform states as a function of hole doping $\delta$.
+Figure \ref{fig:2}(b) shows the energy comparison for three competing uniform states as a function of hole doping $\delta$.
 Here we plot the energy per hole $E_{{\rm hole}}(\delta) = [E_0(\delta) - E_0(0)]/\delta$, where $E_0(0) = -0.91955$ at $\delta = 0$ is from a QMC calculation for the Heisenberg model on the honeycomb lattice \cite{PhysRevB.83.134421}.
-We display energies for these states with various bond dimensions $D=12,14,16$.
-In Appendix \ref{sec:MRandD}, we further plot the $1/\chi$ dependence of ground state energy, which indicates that the relative error is smaller than the symbol size in Fig. \ref{fig:2}(b).
+We display energies for these states with various bond dimensions $D=12,16$.
+We further plot the $1/\chi$ dependence of ground-state energy in Appendix \ref{sec:MRandD}, which indicates that the relative error is smaller than the symbol size in Fig. \ref{fig:2}(b).
 At small hole doping $\delta < 0.05$, the energies for three uniform states are incredibly close to each other, implying that the $d+id$-wave state may be a complex combination of the $d_{xy}$ and $d_{x^2-y^2}$-wave state.
 When hole doping is increased with $\delta > 0.06$, the energy of the $d_{xy}$-wave state is slightly lower than that of the $d+id$-wave state for each $D$.
 However, such a slight difference might be due to the explicit $C_3$ symmetry breaking of the VUMPS algorithm.
 For comparison, we also apply the Grassmann tensor renormalization group (GTRG) approach \cite{PhysRevLett.99.120601} to contract the two-dimensional tensor-network state (see Appendix \ref{sec:MRandD} for details) and find approximate degenerate energies for all three uniform states.